Joint Replacement Surgery & Infection Treatment

 - Redness and extra warmth around the wound

 - Wound drainage

-- Fevers, night sweats and chills
+- Fevers, night sweats, and chills

 Proper treatment and early diagnosis are both important in retaining the implant if an infection is suspected.
 Detailed physical exams will include:

-Laboratory tests – Certain types of blood tests can be an important and helpful tool to identify an infection.
+Certain types of blood tests can be an important and helpful tool to identify an infection.
 For example, in addition to routine blood tests like a complete blood count (CBC), your surgeon will likely order two blood tests that measure inflammation in your body.
 These are the C-reactive protein (CRP) and the Erythrocyte Sedimentation Rate (ESR).
-Although neither of these tests confirm the presence of infection, if either or both of them are elevated, it raises the suspicion that an infection may be present.
+Although neither of these tests confirms the presence of infection, if either or both of them are elevated, it raises the suspicion that an infection may be present.
 If results of these tests are normal, it is unlikely that your joint is infected.

-Imaging tests.
 X-rays and bone scans can help your doctor determine whether there is an infection in the implants.

 Treatment of Joint Infection

-Staged surgery – As a general rule of thumb, the longer lasting infections or the longer one is present, the more of a challenge it is harder it is to treat without a removal of the implant.
+As a general rule of thumb, the longer lasting infections or the longer one is present, the more of a challenge it is harder it is to treat without a removal of the implant.